lucemhealth-archive/easy-jsonapi/README.md

 ### Functionality

-The rack-jsonapi middleware can opperate in development or production mode.
+The easy-jsonapi middleware can opperate in development or production mode.

 If `ENV['RACK_ENV']` is set to `:development` or not set at all, the middleware will be opperating in development mode.